-10. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities will be adequate to serve the subject site, with the recommended conditions, as outlined in a memorandum from the Special Projects Section dated March 1, 2022 (Perry to Diaz-Campbell), provided in the backup of this technical staff report, and incorporated by reference herein.
+10. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage and police facilities will be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated March 1, 2022 (Perry to Diaz-Campbell), provided in the backup of this technical staff report, and incorporated by reference herein.
 Fire and rescue adequacy requires additional discussion, as provided below.